-- continue preclinical studies and continues existing and initiates new clinical trials for PF614, PF614-MPAR and nafamostat, our lead product candidates being tested for chronic pain and infectious disease; - advance the development of our product candidate pipeline of other product candidates, including through business development efforts to invest in or in-license other technologies or product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, medical, scientific and other technical personnel to support our clinical operations; - seek regulatory approval for any product candidates that successfully complete clinical trials; - undertake any pre-commercialization activities to establish sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval; - · expand our infrastructure and facilities to accommodate our growing employee base; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs and any future commercialization efforts.
+- continue preclinical studies and continues existing and initiates new clinical trials for PF614, PF614-MPAR and nafamostat, our lead product candidates being tested for chronic pain and infectious disease; - advance the development of our product candidate pipeline of other product candidates, including through business development efforts to invest in or in-license other technologies or product candidates; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, medical, scientific and other technical personnel to support our clinical operations; - seek regulatory approval for any product candidates that successfully complete clinical trials;

+- undertake any pre-commercialization activities to establish sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval; - · expand our infrastructure and facilities to accommodate our growing employee base; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our transition to operating as a public company.

-We have incurred and expect to continue to incur costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses.
+We have incurred and expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses.
 We may never become profitable.